s0ph0s-dog/werehouse/README.md

 # Setup

+Check [Releases](/s0ph0s-2/werehouse/releases) for pre-built binaries.

-1. Clone a copy of the [Cosmopolitan repository](https://github.com/jart/cosmopolitan).
-Check out the tag `3.3.6`.
+1. Clone a copy of [my fork of the Cosmopolitan repository](https://github.com/s0ph0s-2/cosmopolitan).
+Check out the branch `s0ph0s-patches`.
 Build `o//tool/net/redbean`.
-This is because there's an important bugfix to Redbean's HTTP client that allows it to properly upload files which hasn't been released yet.
-If you don't want to use FuzzySearch or Telegram sharing, you can edit the Makefile to use `redbean-2.2.com` instead, and it will automatically download the latest release for you.
+I have added additional functionality to Redbean to support encoding/decoding image files and performing image content hash calculations.
+If you don't want to use these features, you can edit the Makefile to use `redbean-3.0.com` instead, and it will automatically download the latest release for you.
-2. Copy the compiled `redbean` to the checkout of this repository as `./redbean-2.3.com`
+2. Copy the compiled `redbean` to the checkout of this repository as `./redbean-3.0beta.com`
 3. Run `make` to zip the project files into `werehouse.com`
 4. Set the following environment variables:
    - `TZ=UTC` — The code assumes that SQLite's `strftime('', 'now')` function will produce times in UTC, which is only the case when TZ variable is set to UTC.
    - `FUZZYSEARCH_API_KEY=(API key for FuzzySearch, if you have one)` — Enable looking up image URLs and raw image files with [FuzzySearch](https://fuzzysearch.net), the backend that powers [FoxBot](https://syfaro.net/blog/foxbot/).
    - `FA_AUTH_COOKIES="a=(a cookie); b=(b cookie)"` — Enable scraping from [FurAffinity](https://www.furaffinity.net).
    - `TG_BOT_TOKEN=(Telegram bot token, if you have one)` — Enable a [Telegram](https://telegram.org) bot for enqueuing images and sharing records.
+   - `DA_CLIENT_ID=(DeviantArt API client ID)` — Set this and `DA_CLIENT_SECRET` to enable archiving from DeviantArt.
+You can get these values from [the DeviantArt developer portal](https://www.deviantart.com/developers/) by clicking the “Register your Application” button.
+   - `DA_CLIENT_SECRET=(DeviantArt API client secret)` — Set this and `DA_CLIENT_ID` to enable archiving from DeviantArt.
+   - `WEASYL_API_KEY=(Weasyl API key)` — Set this to enable archiving from Weasyl.
+You can obtain an API key by going to [Weasyl’s API key settings page](https://www.weasyl.com/control/apikeys), which requires an account.
+   - `IB_USERNAME=(Inkbunny username)` — Your Inkbunny username.
+Set this to enable archiving from Inkbunny.
+Before this will work, you need to go to [your Inkbunny account settings page](https://inkbunny.net/account.php) and check “Enable API Access.”
+   - `IB_PASSWORD=(Inkbunny password)` — Your Inkbunny password.
+Set this to enable archiving from Inkbunny.
+   - `E621_USERNAME=(e621 Username)` — Your e621 username.
+Set both this and `E621_API_KEY` to enable archiving of e621 posts *which are only visible to logged-in users.* Most posts are visible without an API key.
+   - `E621_API_KEY=(e621 API key)` — Your e621 API key.
+Generate this by going to [the e621 control panel](https://e621.net/users/home) and clicking “Manage API Access.”
 5. Run `./werehouse.com -D . -p 8082`.
 Optionally include `-%` if you're running locally, to avoid generating a TLS certificate on startup.
 6. Use the URL printed to the console on startup to register the first account.